 Enabled By The Soldier’s Network

 The introduction of the Tactical Ground Reporting System (TIGR) allowed web-based information management at the lowest tactical level for the first time.
 Powered by the network, TIGR allows all of the data from the field to be synthesized in a way that the end-user is able to review, digest and act all in real-time.
 Equally important, the information seen by one person in a single location can be seen in the exact same way at command centers around the world.
 This helps ensure that decisions regarding battlefield and/or emergency situations are being made with the same information at the same time.

-Another application used by the Army is the Command Post of the Future (CPOF), a system that allows commanders to maintain topsight over the battlefield, collaborate with superiors, peers and subordinates over live data, and communicate their intent.
+The U.S. Army’s Command Post of the Future (CPOF) allows commanders to maintain topsight over the battlefield, collaborate with superiors, peers and subordinates over live data, and communicate their intent.
 This takes communications between commanders and soldiers on the ground to a whole new level, allowing interactive discussions to occur with the same information.
-These applications not only offer soldiers a superior military advantage, but most importantly, they help to save lives.
+The application not only offers soldiers a superior military advantage, but most importantly, it helps save lives.

 Cybersecurity and anti-jam capabilities are a critical part of the Soldier’s Network.
 With the amount of voice and data information that can now flow between soldiers on the ground and back up to commanders at higher echelons, protecting and defending the integrity of the Soldier’s Network is a paramount concern.